 Language: Spanish, Quechua (Most hotel staff speak English)

-The big hike: If you’re into for working up nice sweat and sleeping in tents, book a guide and trek to the ruins on foot.
+If you’re into for working up nice sweat and sleeping in tents, book a guide and trek to the ruins on foot.
 This popular journey to the heights of Machu Picchu takes from two to four days and will lead you through lush cloud forest and dense subtropical jungle.
-If you have the time (and the shoes) for it, don’t pass up the opportunity -- the striking mountain scenery and abundance of orchids, birds and llamas make the expedition more than worthwhile.
-(Just be sure to bring your sunscreen -- the UV rays here are possibly the world’s strongest!)
+If you have the time (and the shoes) for it, don’t pass up the opportunity — the striking mountain scenery and abundance of orchids, birds and llamas make the expedition more than worthwhile.
+(Just be sure to bring your sunscreen — the UV rays here are possibly the world’s strongest!)

-Natural hot tubs: Macchu Pichu isn’t all about the trekking -- give those hiking boots a few days’ rest at the town of Aguas Calientes, which is about 5 miles from the ruins.
+Macchu Pichu isn’t all about the trekking — give those hiking boots a few days’ rest at the town of Aguas Calientes, which is about 5 miles from the ruins.
 The town’s name means “hot waters” in Spanish, and here (surprise!) you’ll find a host of steamy thermal pools where you can relax and, according to the locals, be cured of what ails you.
-Take care which pool you plunge into, though -- one is filled from an icy mountain stream!
+Take care which pool you plunge into, though — one is filled from an icy mountain stream!
 Aguas Calientes is also home to a few hotels, restaurants, and a slew of locals selling woven hats and scarves.
-(There's not much else, so be prepared to loosen up and entertain yourselves.)
+It is very laid back so be prepared to loosen up and entertain yourselves.